mmontone/djula/doc/source/filters.rst

    The escaping is only applied when the string is output, so it does not matter where in a chained sequence of filters you put ``escape``: it will always be applied as though it were the last filter.
-If you want escaping to be applied immediately, use the :tfilter:`force_escape` filter.
+If you want escaping to be applied immediately, use the :tfilter:`force-escape` filter.

    Applying ``escape`` to a variable that would normally have auto-escaping applied to the result will only result in one round of escaping being done.
 So it is safe to use this function even in auto-escaping environments.
-If you want multiple escaping passes to be applied, use the :tfilter:`force_escape` filter.
+If you want multiple escaping passes to be applied, use the :tfilter:`force-escape` filter.

    For example, you can apply ``escape`` to fields when :ttag:`autoescape` is off::